 The curriculum we subsequently provide reflects the requirements of the National Curriculum, the Local Authority and the Governing Body.
-Each year group follows planned programmes of study linked to National Curriculum requirements and the literacy and numeracy strategies.
+Each year group follows planned programmes of study linked to National Curriculum requirements.

-In each class, the children are actively involved in a variety of tasks and experiences relating to Mathematics, English, Science, Technology, ICT, Art, History, Geography, PE, Music and RE.
+In each class, the children are actively involved in a variety of tasks and experiences relating to Mathematics, English, Science, Technology, Computing, Art, History, Geography, PE, PSHE, Music and RE.
 These are structured to promote a range of learning skills including investigation, problem solving and both independent and collaborative work.

 Many aspects of English and Mathematics are taught in whole class and group sessions, and reinforced through topics based on the other curriculum areas.
 We are committed to ensuring that our children develop increasing competence in Reading, Writing and Mathematical skills throughout Key Stages 1 and 2.

 Long Term Plans 2020-2021

 Progression Maps 2020-2021

 WPS Art Progression Map

 WPS History Progression Map

 Music Year 1 – Music Year 2 – Music Year 3 – Music Year 4 – Music Year 5 – Music Year 6